aws/karpenter-provider-aws/website/content/en/preview/concepts/nodeclaim.md

 NodeClaims provide a critical role in the Karpenter workflow for creating instances and registering them as nodes, then later in responding to node disruptions.

 The following diagram illustrates how NodeClaims interact with other components during Karpenter-driven node creation.
-In terms of its interactions with NodeClaims, Karpenter follows this general process:

 ![nodeclaim-node-creation](/nodeclaims.png)